BrandlMax/is-this-touch/README.md

 I like when my code is modular and therefore I wrote a small framework with two components to manage the serial communication and to plot the data.

 Here I had to find out more about threads and threading so that I could read the serial data and then process it by the plotter at the same time.
+Later, however, I found out that I had slowed down my code with this way.
+So now I only use the loop of matplotlib animation function to get my data.

 Then I found out that it makes a difference if you map a stream of data or an array of data and so I had to add a switch for each case.
-I then tried to understand the technique how the Arduino Uno sends the array of data to Python to plot the data the same way.
+I then tried to understand the technique of the original code how the Arduino Uno sends the data to plot the data the same way.

 ##### GUI / Plotter

 ![alt text](.readme/UI.png 'Touché with Arduino Uno') For plotting I use [matplotlib](https://matplotlib.org 'matplotlib for Python').
-For time reasons I decided not to use tkinter or qt for the GUI.
-Matplotlib uses Tkinter under the hood but if you try to manually put the plot into a Tkinter window you may experience problems with plot updates and interactivity.
-But with matplotlib you can also add buttons and interaction elements to the window, this should be enough for the first version.
+For time reasons I decided not to write a own GUI with tkinter or qt.
+Matplotlib uses Tkinter under the hood and you can also add buttons and interaction elements to the window, this should be enough for the first version.

 ##### Matching serial communication to the Arduino Touché sensor